 I'm thinking of getting a credit card.
 What should I consider before I get one?

-- Cash advance fees which you can be charged if you withdraw cash using your credit card (you'll also be charged interest from the day you withdraw the money)
+- You may be charged cash advance fees if you withdraw cash using your credit card (you'll also be charged interest from the day you withdraw the money)

-- Late payment penalties which you can be charged if you don't make the minimum payment by the due date
+- Late payment penalties may be charged if you don't make the minimum payment by the due date

-- Over-limit fees which you can be charged if you spend more than your credit limit
+- Over-limit fees may be charged if you spend more than your credit limit

 More advice on managing credit cards is on the Sorted website.